In this topic:

 For thin items like chicken pieces or ribs, an additional top cooking grate can be turned 90° and placed upside down over the existing top cooking grate (Photo 1).
 Thanks to Brad Perkins for this suggestion.

 A steam rack with collapsible legs can be used to support an additional cooking grate (Photo 2) .
-Available in a variety of sizes, steam racks can be purchased from restaurant supply stores for around $12.
+Available in a variety of sizes, steam racks can be purchased online or from restaurant supply stores for around $12.

 A pizza stone rack can be flipped upside down and used to support an additional cooking grate (Photo 3).
 Thanks to Jim Kelley for this suggestion.